svenbolte/time-clock/readme.txt

 = Overview =

 This plugin allows employees or volunteers to clock in and out for their work shifts and review and export their bookings to excel.
-You can book seats (or desktops) in rooms (for mobile workers and events)
+See a room reservations calendar for all rooms and past 30 days and future You can book seats (or desktops) in rooms (for mobile workers and events)

 = Time Clock Features =